UJJAWAL8830/Git-GitHub/README.md

 # Git-GitHub
-All my learnings of git and github can be access through this repo
+All my learnings of git and github can be access through this repository.